vkudak/ccd_phot/docs/source/index.rst

 Select standards
 ----------------
-Observe standards fields in your filters 30 FITS files of each field will be enough.
+Observe and grab standards fields in your filters.
+30 FITS files of each field in one filter will be enough.
-You should observe different standard fields on different zenith angles (or same field on different zenith angles).
+You should observe different standard fields on different zenith angles (or same field on different zenith angles) to obtain good fit of coefficient of extinction K.

 Preferred are `Landold Equatorial Standard <https://www.eso.org/sci/observing/tools/standards/Landolt.html>`_ but script works with `Gaia EDR3 and Johnson-Kron-Cousins standards Catalogue <https://vizier.cds.unistra.fr/viz-bin/VizieR?-source=J/A%2BA/664/A109>`_ that contain [Ref]_ other standard fields such as M67 for example.

+All FITS files should be organized in folders by filter.
+For example you will have `V` folder with all FITS files captured in V band and `B` folder where all FITS fileas are captured in B band.

 ..
 [Ref] Pancino, E., “The Gaia EDR3 view of Johnson-Kron-Cousins standard stars: the curated Landolt and Stetson collections”, *Astronomy and Astrophysics*, vol. 664, Art. no. A109, EDP, 2022. doi:10.1051/0004-6361/202243939.